Slaedr/FVENS/doc/user-doc.md

 Command Line Options
 --------------------
 * `--mesh_file` <string> If given, this overrides the mesh file specified in the control file.
+* `--write_final_linear_system <'true'/'false'>` If set to true, in case of implicit solves, the final linear system will be written out in PETSc's binary format.

 PETSc options for FVENS
 -----------------------